Trying out helix editor

 extract the commands after the build.

-is not able to handle projects like gcc
+bear is not able to handle projects like gcc where local gcc is

 used to compile most of the code.
 But smaller ones work good enough.